khaaarl/tts-save-game-script-cleaner/README.md

-A: If you open an infected save file (ends in .json) in a text editor such as Notepad, you can search (ctrl-F usually) for "glitch" or "WebRequest" or "tcejbo gninwapS and see the condensed confusing blob of Lua code attached to all sorts of objects.
+A: If you open an infected save file (ends in .json) in a text editor such as Notepad, you can search (ctrl-F usually) for "glitch" or "WebRequest" or "tcejbo gninwapS" and see the condensed confusing blob of Lua code attached to all sorts of objects.
+If you've already run my script, you'd instead look at the .backup file it renamed the old .json file to.

 Q: Will this mess up existing good Lua scripts?